Embedding Self-Correction as an Inherent Ability in Large Language Models for Enhanced Mathematical Reasoning: Experiments

 \subsubsection{Effect of Each Training Phase}

 Our CoSC mechanism comprises two training phases: (1) CoSC foundational learning and (2) CoSC self-enhancement.
-In order to assess the individual contributions of each training phase, we evaluate multiple combinations of the proposed training phases, the results of which are shown in Table \ref{tab:ablation}.
+In order to assess the individual contributions of each training phase, we evaluate multiple combinations of the proposed training phases, as shown in Table \ref{tab:ablation}.

 The experiments conducted on CodeLLaMA serve as the baseline for our study.
 Initially, we employ GPT-4 to generate 37k seeding data for CoSC foundational learning, which equips LLMs with initial self-correction capabilities.
 As a result, we observe a notable improvement in performance on the MATH dataset, with accuracy increasing from 16.6\% to 42.3\% for the 7B size and from 19.9\% to 47.0\% for the 13B size.